 Learn more about the history of the glasshouse with our digital discoveries located around the park

 Access is via King George VI Memorial Park, via a level footpath and across grass; there are some slopes and uneven ground towards the entrance of Glasshouse.

 The Glasshouse interior is not wheelchair-accessible, but the surrounding gardens and café area are.
 Assistance Dogs allowed.

 The nearest public accessible (RADAR) toilets are in King George VI Memorial Park, along the cliff-side.

 The nearest parking is along the roads adjacent to the park- Dumpton Park Drive, Montefiore Avenue, Avebury Avenue and Wickham Avenue.

-Weekends Summertime only, weather dependant.
-Please refer to website for exact dates.
+Summer time weekend opening is weather dependent.
+Please refer to website for dates.
 Dogs on leads welcome